 Any type of jewelry used for piercings should be smooth, without scratches or chips.

-- Bars, which are the type of jewelry used in some piercings such as the tongue, are measured in length (how long the bar is).
+- Bars: straight or curved with removable beads on either end.
+This type of jewelry is often used in the tongue, eyebrow, nipple, and navel.
 When the piercing is first done, a longer bar will be used.
 When the piercing heals, a shorter bar is used.

-- Ring jewelry is measured by diameter, or how wide the ring is.
+- Ring jewelry is measured by diameter, or how wide the ring is and is most often used for navel, nipple and high ear piercings.

 - Gauge means the thickness of the jewelry.
 The smaller the gauge number, the thicker the jewelry.
 The APP says that jewelry no greater than 14 gauge should be used below the neck.
 This is because of the risk of a foreign body reaction and the possibility of the ring cutting the skin.